cameronpresley/blog/docs/articles/posts/effective-experiements.md

 ## Common Mistakes

 When I've worked with leaders to introduce experiments, it can be a lot to take in because this is a different way of thinking.
-This is especially true if leaders are not in a psychologically safe environment or if they have priori experiences that weren't successful.
+This is especially true if leaders are not in a psychologically safe environment or if they have prior experiences that weren't successful.

 I can't guarantee that you'll run experiments flawlessly, however, if you avoid these common mistakes, your odds of success will be higher.